 I suspect that Disney will argue that (among other things), that insofar as Scott’s agreement with Marvel even extended to a series reboot, breach of that agreement doesn’t give rise to a claim for copyright infringement, as opposed to a claim for breach of oral contract.
 Because the copyright claim is the only basis for federal court jurisdiction, if it ends up being dismissed, the rest of the case will likely be sent to state court.

-Given that “Muppet Babies” is based on pre-existing characters owned by Disney, there are also likely to be plenty of questions in the case about the extent to which Scott’s contributions to the original series production bible are separately copyrightable and whether Disney had the right to use those contribution in the reboot without Scott’s creative involvement or financial participation.
+Given that “Muppet Babies” is based on pre-existing characters owned by Disney, there are also likely to be plenty of questions in the case about the extent to which Scott’s contributions to the original series production bible are separately copyrightable and whether Disney had the right to use those contributions in the reboot without Scott’s creative involvement or financial participation.

 I also continue to have plenty of questions, like “Why does Nanny have no head?” and “Where in the hell are the Muppet Babies’ parents?”
 Hopefully answers are on the way.